bose-sayan/Go/README.md

 ##### Functions:

-1. [`Parenthesis`](./strings/parenthesis/parenthesis.go#L12):  parcounter will be 0 if all open parenthesis are closed correctly
+1. [`Parenthesis`](./strings/parenthesis/parenthesis.go#L8):  Parenthesis algorithm checks if every opened parenthesis is closed correctly.
+When parcounter is less than 0 when a closing parenthesis is detected without an opening parenthesis that surrounds it and parcounter will be 0 if all open parenthesis are closed correctly.

 ---
 </details><details>